7 Quick Fixes That Actually Work

 1 minEasy

 Before adding fresh litter, sprinkle about 1/4 cup of baking soda on the bottom of the box.
 It neutralizes acids in cat urine and is completely safe for cats.
-Want something more powerful?
-See how activated carbon compares.
+If that still is not enough, compare it with carbon in our carbon vs baking soda guide.

 Pro Tip: Don't put it ON TOP of the litter - cats don't like the texture.
 Under or mixed in only.